Belafonte Returns to Carnegie Hall

 Belafonte Returns to Carnegie Hall is a live double album by Harry Belafonte.
 It is the second of two Belafonte Carnegie Hall albums, and was recorded May 2, 1960.
-It peaked at #3 on the Billboard Pop albums charts.
+It peaked at No. 3 on the Billboard Pop albums charts.

 Belafonte shares the stage in this live recording with The Belafonte Folk Singers, Odetta, The Chad Mitchell Trio and Miriam Makeba.